Service Control

 This assumes you have MicroOVN installed and a clustered across three of more nodes.
 These nodes will be referred to as first, second and third respectively.

-Disabling a MicroOVN service
+Disable a MicroOVN service

 Disabling a MicroOVN service will configure it to not start automatically at boot and stop the service if it is running.